secretgraph/secretgraph/README.md

 # TODO

+-   use JSON-editor for action fields put it in extra package (?)
 -   sanitize hashAlgorithms
 -   deleted contents only visible with delete permission, needs Constant instead of boolean (ShowDeleted)
 -   implement hidden attribute, for administrative hidding of contents, combine with deleted?